httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 While this document does not endorse or require a specific approach, it is RECOMMENDED that user agents adopt a policy for third-party cookies that is as restrictive as compatibility constraints permit.
 Consequently, resources cannot rely upon third-party cookies being treated consistently by user agents for the foreseeable future.
-TODO

 ## Cookie Policy {#cookie-policy}